How to Tell a Lithograph from a Regular Print

 That’s how the magic happens: the ink clings only to the drawn areas, transferring the artist’s image in rich, velvety layers.

 The result is a fine art print with incredible detail, depth, and color.
-Every single lithograph is slightly unique because the process is hands-on and requires re-inking and pressing each impression individually.
+Each lithograph often shows subtle variations because the process is hands-on — the plate or stone has to be re-inked and pressed for every individual impression.

 In other words, a lithograph isn’t a copy of a painting — it’s an original work of art made through a traditional printing process.